rdouble/signal-processing-for-music-applications-vagrant-audio/README.md

 - Do "vagrant up" to start everthing, then "vagrant ssh" to login to the VM.
 - Do "osstest" and you should hear sound.

-The ```~/sms-tools/workspace``` directory is a synced folder so you can download programming assignments to the project root, edit them in your favorite text editor on the host OS, and run them on Ubuntu.

 based on
 https://github.com/GeoffreyPlitt/vagrant-audio